 - Alter Your Diet

-A diet comprising only liquid or pureed foods is best suitable for the first 24 to 48 hours post wisdom teeth removal.
-For instance, you can choose a protein shake which is high in healthy calories to compensate for your altered diet.
-Smoothies loaded with green veggies or colorful soups made from carrot, beetroot or sweet potato are also some great nutrition-packed options.
+A diet comprising an only liquid or pureed foods is best suitable for the first 24 to 48 hours post wisdom teeth removal.
+For instance, you can choose a protein shake that is high in healthy calories to compensate for your altered diet.
+Smoothies loaded with green veggies or colorful soups made from carrot, beetroot, or sweet potato are also some great nutrition-packed options.
 A healthy diet boosts healing which eventually reduces the swelling faster.

 At Coral Dental Care we use gentle wisdom tooth removal techniques.
 Our experienced team can help you with any queries you might have regarding the recovery post wisdom tooth extraction.
 If you too are struggling with swelling post wisdom teeth removal, call us.